finalxvd/finallabs/README.md

 <div align="center">

-All archived repos I will no longer maintain, some aren't outdated just poorly coded.
+All archived repos I will no longer maintain, some aren't outdated just poorly made.

 </div>